List of The Amazing World of Gumball characters: Marvin Finkleheimer

 Marvin Finkleheimer (voiced by Dan Russell in season 2 onward) is a red bean who lives at a house and likes to beat kids with his cane if they help him across the street.
 He was originally going to be named Bert, and he is called that by the yellow old man, Donald, and Louie but that was changed/retconned by the writers.

-Doughnut Sheriff
+Donut Cop

 Doughnut Sheriff (voiced by Lewis MacLeod in season 1, and Dan Russell in season 2 onwards) is a pink-frosted doughnut who, as his name suggests, is an officer in Elmore's police force.
 During later seasons, he has more cops by his side, including Coffee Cop, Hamburger Cop, and Earl (who is a hot dog), and Fry Cops.
 His voice and personality is based on that of Chief Wiggum from The Simpsons.

 Sal Left Thumb

 Sal Left Thumb (voiced by Kerry Shale) is one of Elmore's most wanted criminals, a fingerprint whose weapon of choice is a rusty spoon, as seen in "The Spoon".